+There are also online tools available to help you plan in advance for your closing costs.
 American Pacific Mortgage offers several online loan calculators, including a “How Do Closing Costs Impact the Interest Rate” calculator.

-My Fico offers an online tool that has you input the information on your new home such as appraisal price and property taxes and it calculates how much you can expect to pay in closing costs.
-Taking a little extra time to put in this information can have you prepared down the road.
+My FICO offers an online tool that has you input the information on your new home, such as appraisal price and property taxes, and then calculates how much you can expect to pay when you close on your new home.
+Taking a little extra time to put in this information can leave you more prepared down the road.